getsentry/sentry.engineering/data/blog/perfectly-fitting-text-to-container-in-react.md

 Aside: There's a tricky related effect where the larger a number is, the tighter the [tracking](https://en.wikipedia.org/wiki/Letter_spacing) has to be, but we'll pretend this isn't a problem for now.

-SVGs are a no-go, in a "pixels matter" way.
+SVGs are a no-go.
+These will _not_ look great, and "Pixels Matter" is one of literally [only 6 values at Sentry](https://sentry.io/careers/).

 ### Approach 2: CSS Transforms